adolinska/CoffeeMachine/README.md

-# CoffeeMachine
+# ☕ CoffeeMachine
-Virtual Coffee Machine with cute looking GUI
+Virtual coffee machine software implemented in python with graphic user interface (made with TkInter).